 In order to avoid legal disputes, hurt feelings, and undue chaos, it is important to communicate your wishes in advance, so that family, co-owners, employees, and other stakeholders know what to expect in the event of your absence or death.
 A difficult conversation before an unexpected event can save untold confusion afterward.

 Even a carefully developed plan is likely to require tweaks as your business evolves.
 New technology may impact operations.
 Key personnel may come and go.
 Your insurance needs may evolve.
 Laws and local regulations may affect operations and products.
-A family member who had an interest in taking over the business 15 years ago may now feel differently.
+A family member who had an interest in taking over the business 15 years ago may feel differently now.
 The best way to hedge against an outdated succession plan is to think of it as a living, evolving document.

-Neither New York Life nor its Agents and affiliates provide personal tax or legal advice.
-Please contact your legal or tax advisor to discuss how the general concepts in this article apply or do not apply to your circumstances.
+Neither New York Life nor its agents and affiliates provide personal tax or legal advice.
+Please contact your legal or tax advisor to discuss how the general concepts in this article apply, or do not apply, to your circumstances.